According to you, what is the role of the Office of PSA in catalysing science-based entrepreneurship?

 What are some of the ways in which Office of PSA is encouraging science-based entrepreneurship?

 We have worked closely with the Department of Science and Technology (DST) to launch the Science, Technology and Innovation Policy (STIP 2020) to reorient India’s science, technology and innovation in terms of priorities, sectoral focus and strategies.
-Closely coordinating with the New Education Policy launched by the Ministry of Education, STIP provides a roadmap to balance the needs of the research community, industry, and society through sound government policies both at centre and at individual state levels.
+Closely coordinating with the New Education Policy launched by the Ministry of Education, STIP provides a roadmap to balance the needs of the research community, industry, and society through sound government policies both at the centre and at individual state levels.
 We have also launched I-Stem, a national portal which assists researchers to locate the specific facilities needed for their R&D work.
 We are also creating S&T clusters in various cities to create strong linkages between existing academic institutions, national and state research laboratories, and other stakeholders.
 These clusters will provide a shared ecosystem for the stakeholders to identify regional problems and build on their mutual strengths to become nationally and globally competitive solution providers.

 What is your message to the scientists interested in creating societal impact based on their research?